has been over two centuries since the moonlit March

 The tragedy of March 5 began with a simple dispute over whether a British officer had paid a bill to a local wig-maker.
 The officer was walking down King Street when Edward Garrick, the wig-maker's apprentice, called out, "There goes the fellow who hath not paid my master for dressing his hair."
 The officer with the new hair, Captain John Goldfinch, passed on without acknowledging Garrick.
 But Garrick persisted, telling three passers-by that Goldfinch owed him money.
 A lone sentry named Hugh White overheard Garrick's remarks.
 White told the apprentice, "He is a gentleman, and if he owes you anything he will pay for it."
 Garrick's answer--that there were no gentlemen left in the regiment--caused White to leave his post and confront Garrick.
 After a brief, heated exchange of words, the sentry struck Garrick with his musket, knocking him down.

-Soon a small crowd, attracted by the ruckus between White and Garrick, gathered around the lone guard and began taunting him.
-"Bloody lobster back!
+Soon a small crowd, attracted by the ruckus between White and Garrick, gathered around the lone guard and began taunting him: "Bloody lobster back!
 Lousy rascal!
-Lobster son of a bitch!" they yelled.
+Lobster son of a bitch!"
 The crowd grew to about fifty.
 Some in the mob of mostly young men threw pieces of ice at White, and he grew fearful.
 As the crowd continued to increase in size and hostility, White retreated from his sentry box to the Custom House steps, loaded his gun, and began to wave it about.
 White knocked on the door and banged the butt of his gun against the steps.
 Desperate, White yelled, "Turn out, Main Guard!"

 Meanwhile, a few blocks north, another confrontation between civilians and Redcoats broke out.
 Under a barrage of snowballs, a group of soldiers was hustled into its barracks.
 A third mob, this one about two hundred strong and carrying clubs, gathered in Dock Square.
 A tall man with a white wig and a red coat did his best to rile up the crowd.
 Trouble seemed to be erupting all over the city.
 "Let's away to the Main Guard!" someone shouted, and the crowd began streaming down an alley toward King Street.
 Someone pulled the fire bell rope at the Brick Meeting House, bringing dozens of more residents out into the restless streets.